Maple Syrup: Flavor, Grades, Uses, and What to Look For

 Maple Syrup Uses and Pairing Ideas

-Breakfast & Everyday Use
+Breakfast and Everyday Use

 - Drizzled over pancakes, waffles, or French toast